lxdepablo/sageDataR/README.md

 `sageDataR` is an R interface to the [`sage-data-client`](https://pypi.org/project/sage-data-client/) Python package.
 It provides a function to query analysis-ready, real-time updated time series data from the [Sage Continuum](https://sagecontinuum.org/about) and [CROCUS](https://crocus-urban.org/) sensor networks directly in R.

-The data originates from live sensor deployments visible at:
+The data originate from live sensor deployments visible at:

 - [Sage Data Portal](https://portal.sagecontinuum.org/nodes)
 - [CROCUS Data Portal](https://crocus.sagecontinuum.org/nodes)